A Step-By-Step Guide to Git Add

-The Git version control system does not have a simple save feature you can use to add modified code to existing files in a repository.
-Instead, it uses a process called committing, which commits a set of files and directories to a repository and saves the changes made to those files to the repository’s history.
+The Git version control system does not have a simple save feature.
+Git uses a process called committing.
+This is where you create a record of all the changes made to files since the last commit.

 This process involves a few different command line operations.
 The first step in saving file or folder changes to a Git repository is to use the git add command.
 This command lets you select which files you want to commit to a repository by moving the directory to the staging area.

 This tutorial will discuss, with examples, how to use the git add command to select the files you want to commit to a repository.
 By the end of reading this tutorial, you’ll be an expert at using the git add command.